MomentMix Augmentation with Length-Aware DETR for Temporally Robust Moment Retrieval: Introduction

 Retrieving short moments within videos is a crucial task because videos often contain a significant amount of redundant or irrelevant information, while essential content is frequently condensed in short moments.
 This aligns with the importance of MR, where improving the accuracy of short-moment retrieval enables the precise extraction of the most relevant information.
 Such improvements can significantly reduce the time and effort required for video exploration.
 For example, highlights in sports and news, as well as key scenes in movies and dramas, often involve short moments.
 This emphasizes the importance of accurately retrieving short moments in practical scenarios.

 In this study, we analyzed the challenges associated with existing methods in short-moment retrieval from both data and model perspectives.
 From a data perspective, we examined the feature distribution of short moments compared to other moments.
-As shown in \Cref{fig:method_feature_diversity}, the features of short moments tend to be more concentrated around the mean feature, with 42.9\% of samples falling within one standard deviation.
-In contrast, for other moments, 26.6\% of samples fall within one standard deviation of the mean.
-These observations show that short moments exhibit relatively simple and less diverse feature distributions.
+As shown in \Cref{fig:method_feature_diversity}, the features of short moments tend to be more substantially concentrated than that of non‑short: the 95\% confidence ellipse of the covariance for short moments is markedly smaller.
+This observation shows that short moments exhibit relatively simple and less diverse feature distributions.
 On the model side, we analyzed the trends in prediction accuracy by breaking down the model’s final output into center and length components, as illustrated in \Cref{fig:method_predictions}.
 Although conceptually, moments are defined by (start, end), existing models predict them in the format of (center, length).
 Interestingly, we found that the accuracy of both center and length predictions for short moments was significantly lower than for other moment types.

 Based on the above analysis, we propose a new DETR-based MR framework that addresses the performance degradation when retrieving short moments.
 Our framework consists of two novel techniques: a data augmentation technique called \textbf{MomentMix} and a Length-Aware Decoder (\textbf{LAD}).
 Through data analysis, we identified a key limitation in the feature diversity of short moments.
 It prompts us to design MomentMix, a two-stage mix-based augmentation strategy specifically to enhance the diversity of short-moment samples.
 In a video sample, we define the temporal moments relevant to the text query as the foreground and the unrelated moments as the background.
 MomentMix operates in two stages.
 In the first stage, we create new short foregrounds from rich foreground elements by cutting and mixing.
 In the next stage, to further diversify these short samples, we utilize portions of other videos as backgrounds, forming varied foreground-background combinations.
-This increased feature diversity of short moments leads to more robust detection of short moments (see Fig.~A1 in Supple.).
+This increased feature diversity of short moments leads to more robust detection of short moments.

 Our analysis of model outputs revealed that both center and length prediction errors significantly contribute to performance drops in short-moment retrieval.
 To address this, we introduce a length-aware decoder designed to enhance center prediction by conditioning it on length.
 Specifically, we predefine length classes (e.g., short, middle, long) and uniformly assign each decoder query to these length-specific classes.
 Additionally, we modify the bipartite matching process so that queries are matched with ground-truth moments within the same length class.
 This approach improves the accuracy of both center and length predictions for short moments.